dcpark777/airflow_simplified/README.md

 wait_task = wait_for_task(task=dags.my_dag.my_task_id)
 ```

-See `plugins/waiter/README.md` for full documentation and `dags/example_wait_dag.py` for a complete example.
+See `plugins/waiter/README.md` for full documentation and `dags/examples/example_wait_dag.py` for a complete example.

+**Note:** Example DAGs are in the `dags/examples/` directory and are disabled by default.
+See `dags/examples/README.md` for instructions on enabling them.

 ## Testing